subhamswarupa/Dockerizee/README.md

-# AI Task Manager
+# 🤖 AI Task Manager (Dockerized)

-A modern, production-ready full-stack task management application with Docker containerization.
+A full-stack AI Task Manager built with React, Express.js, and MongoDB, fully containerized using Docker.
+The project demonstrates how a modern web application can be packaged into lightweight containers for consistent deployment across different environments.

 ## Architecture